kalquiza/cv-face-detection-pipeline/README.md

 ## Usage
 #### Preparing the database
-In order to run the application it is necessary to create a SQL database to store the results.
+In order to run the application, it is necessary to create a SQL database to store the results.
 The schema for this application can be found in the file **db.sql** in the folder **/Contents/database**.

-Once the database is initialized, change the information found in **conninfo** in the same folder **/Contents/database** to match your own database creditials.
+Once the database is initialized, change the information found in **conninfo** in the same folder **/Contents/database** to match your own database credentials.
 ```sh
 host = 'localhost' dbname = 'cv_face_detection_pipeline' user = 'kris' password = 'cvface'
 ```